-A higher-order Buser inequality was first established by Funano \cite{Funano2013} in the Riemannian setting and then improved in \cite{Liu14}.
-The following inequality seems to be the first higher-order Buser type inequality in the graph setting.
+Higher order Buser inequalities were first established by Funano \cite{Funano2013} in the Riemannian setting and then improved in \cite{Liu14}.
+The following result from the Introduction seems to be the first higher order Buser type inequality in the graph setting.